iOffice/ioffice.github.io/api/api.md

 # iOffice API

 # Group iOffice API
-The iOffice API provides access to many iOffice modules for CRUD operations
+The iOffice API provides access to many iOffice modules for CRUD operations.

 ## Endpoints
 The base URL will be https://`siteaddress`/external/api/rest/v2/